doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 - Be fast, truely self-documenting and have a high complexity bar
 - Be free from common pain points around the Android framework and tooling, including test time tooling
 - Fit well into UDF thinking, which is useful for enabling a clean UI implementation (Compose or otherwise)
-- Takes a step away from a variety of race-condiftions commonly found in OOP style state-mutations when combined with concurrent code
+- Take a step away from a variety of race-condiftions commonly found in OOP style state-mutations when combined with concurrent code
 - Include core application events logging using just a single line of code in front of the reduce function

 Its potential excites me and it so far feels like a intoxicating gateway into the functional world